RedisGrafana/RedisGrafana/docs/projects/camera-ai.md

 !!! quote "Analyzing camera feed using RedisAI, OpenCV, and Redis plugins for Grafana"

-    Two years ago, Redis Labs published an article "My Other Stack Is RedisEdge" introducing real-time video analysis in Redis.
+    Two years ago, Redis published an article "My Other Stack Is RedisEdge" introducing real-time video analysis in Redis.
 Since then, we introduced Redis plugins for Grafana to visualize RedisTimeSeries directly without adapters for Prometheus.
 Also, a recently developed Image panel can display analyzed with AI encoded image on the dashboard, eliminating the Video server.

     Read more at [Volkov Labs blog](https://volkovlabs.com/analyzing-camera-feed-in-real-time-using-redisai-opencv-python-and-redis-plugins-for-grafana-1c23ef0a042c).